AlexHumpert/GDP-Capita_vs_Service_Sector/README.md

-# Linear Regressoin: GDP per Capita vs Relative Size of Service Sector
+# Linear Regression: GDP per Capita vs Relative Size of Service Sector

 ## Code and Resources Used